jpenalve/MLcourseProject/README.md

 Logs can be created by calling write_logs_for_tensorboard() -> Feel free to modify, extend this function or add more tensorboard functions for further analysis of network performance.
 # TO DOs:
 ---------
-- Which classes to classify? (see main.py)
+- Implement baseline reference as https://github.com/ChaiGuangJie/EEGFeedbackSystem/blob/master/classifier.py
-- See the TODOs in the main.py (framework specific)
+- See the TODOs in the .py files (framework specific)

 # Used Packages: